janmazza/janmazza/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate in Economics at the European University Institute, where I work under the supervision of professors Ramon Marimon and Thomas Crossley.
-I am currently visiting the International Monetary Fund.
+I am a PhD candidate in Economics at the European University Institute, where I work under the supervision of professors Ramon Marimon and Thomas Crossley, and a Research Fellow at the University of Bologna.

 My research interests include, but are not limited to, household finance, international macro, and social mobility.